Community Development

 About Great Housing Strategies

 Section 3 is a U.S. Department of Housing and Urban Development (HUD) requirement.
-Section 3 gives low income residents preference for new employment, training, and contracting opportunities.
+Section 3 gives low-income residents preference for new employment, training, and contracting opportunities.
 Section 3 also gives contracting preferences to local businesses that employ low-income residents.

 Section 3 is activated when construction and rehabilitation projects create the need for new employment, contracting, or training opportunities.
 Recipients or contractors are not required to hire Section 3 residents or award contracts to Section 3 businesses other than what is needed to complete a covered project.
 If a covered project does not result in new employment, contracting, or training opportunities, the requirement of Section 3 is not activated.
 Nevertheless, the recipient and its contractors are required to submit Section 3 report information.